LnaSense/Hierarchical-local-global-fusion-network/README.md

 - global-constrained refinement that improves the physical consistency of the reconstructed force map under wide-range contact conditions.

 This repository includes:
-- training code for the forward MLP model,
+- code for the forward MLP model,
-- training code for FMR-Net,
+- code for FMR-Net,
 - access information for the LaraS2R dataset.

 This project is developed in a Conda environment, using Python 3.10, PyTorch 2.9.1, and CUDA 12.6.
 Detailed environment configuration can be found in `environment.yml`.